 I refer to this as my “Seinfeld moment.”
 I imagined myself as George Costanza.

-The comic scene overlay my growing aversion to idle bureaucracies and weekly travel.
+The comic scene overlay my growing aversion to idle bureaucracies and 17 years of weekly air travel.
 Then, there was the product itself.
 The career I’d built over decades had come to this…literally, poop.

 I needed to follow my passions.